 - If a consumer is facing financial difficulty, we expect businesses to consider forbearance measures such as token repayment plans, freezing interest and charges, reasonable arrears rescheduling and debt write-off where appropriate.

-- Given the extraordinary circumstances, we may expect businesses to think about additional forbearance measures alongside the above, such as payment freezes, and have regard to the FCA rule changes which came into force on 9 April 2020.
-These are designed to provide temporary financial relief for customers affected by Covid 19 on products such as credit cards, loans and overdrafts.
+Given the extraordinary circumstances, we may expect businesses to think about additional forbearance measures alongside the above, such as payment freezes, and have regard to the temporary measures introduced by the FCA in April 2020 and July 2020, and the finalised guidance introduced in October 2020.
+These are designed to provide temporary or longer term tailored financial relief for customers affected by Covid-19 on products such as credit cards, loans and overdrafts.

-- The FCA has also recently confirmed a package of targeted temporary measures to cover motor finance and high cost credit agreements, which include: high-cost short-term credit (including payday loans), buy-now pay-later (BNPL), rent-to-own (RTO) and pawnbroking.
-These come into force on 27 April 2020.
+- The FCA also confirmed targeted temporary measures to cover motor finance and high-cost credit agreements in April 2020 and July 2020, which include: high-cost short-term credit (including payday loans), buy-now pay-later (BNPL), rent-to-own (RTO) and pawnbroking.
+The finalised guidance is relevant to some of these products also.

 - We’ve issued specific guidance on this page for people having difficulty with their mortgage payments or car finance.

 Car finance – and other hire purchase/conditional sale/lease/hire agreements

 The things we’ll look at in particular, include the following: